TokisApps/Jewish-Mandelbrot-Contest-01/README.md

 Zero Knpwledge

-The poor man's micro hope versus for security
+The poor man's micro hope versus security

-by offering only manipulationg into the blue !!!
+by offering only manipulating into the blue !!!

 One approach versus Software Manipulation